 - Moon Gazing Meditation

 Moon gazing meditations is a concentration meditation that is great for connecting to natural circadian rhythms.
 During the winter it’s probably best to sit inside and find a window that allows you to see the moon.
 Focus on the moon and take nice deep breaths.
 Anytime the mind wanders, bring your attention back to the moon.
-“Full Moon Meditation” is a powerful guided meditation by Sri Sri Ravi Shankar which heals and calms you with the soothing rays of the moon.
-Moon and mind are deeply connected.
-Practicing this meditation on a full moon day has many powerful benefits for the mind and body.”
+You can also try this full moon guided meditation from Sri Sri Ravi Shankar.

 - Refrain from Indulging, and Don’t Abandon Health Habits

 You’ll pay the price later, so try to avoid indulging on food that you know your body will react poorly to.
 Take a step towards treating your body with gratitude and kindness by feeding it food that will nourish and heal versus food that will cause dis-ease.
 This includes food that is high in prana, or life force, which includes fresh, organic, fruits, veggies, nuts, and legumes.
 Try to stay away from sweets, coffee, alcohol, overly spicy food, fatty food, and processed food.
 Eating healthy food not only helps the body feel better overall, but your mind will thank you, too.
 At the same time, don’t beat yourself up or judge if you do indulge.
 Acknowledge, forgive, and move on.
 It is the season